Varun0157/in-mem-cache/README.md

 # In-Memory Cache Library

-A thread-safe, extensible, in-memory caching library in Go that supports multiple eviction policies.
+A thread-safe, extensible, in-memory caching library in Go that supports multiple eviction policies and time-based expiration.

 ## Features